Stone Gardens Climbing Gym

 Visualizing Brand Characteristics

 The visual language of each brand characteristic was explored.
-Observing patterns and overlapping themes across our characteristics, we combined all three into a single moodboard that formed the first visual declaration of our brand voice.
+Observing patterns, colors and overlapping themes across our characteristics, we identified elements that reinforced one another and supported a unified brand voice.

 Moodboard & Insight

-At this stage we gained insight into the mission of our rebrand.
-Brand characteristics were mixed into the moodboard in the proportions below, which aimed to differentiate the brand from its competitors by speaking to the community of advanced, committed climbers who were drawn to the challenge of climbing.
+Brand characteristics were mixed into the moodboard in the proportions below.
+The brand is differentiated from its competitors by speaking to the community of advanced, committed climbers who are drawn to a challenge.
 We chose “Step Up” as our tagline to emphasize the distinct dedication to climbing within the Stone Gardens community.
 Organic shapes, bright, analogous colors and energized imagery reflect the no-fuss, DIY passion that we witnessed at the gym.

 - 60% Challenging